djangopackages/djangopackages/docs/faq.rst

 ----------------------------------------------------------------------------------

 * Go the Home page, https://www.djangopackages.org/
-* Go to the left side section called "Add packages and grids".
 * Click the appropriate button, where a package is a program and a grid is a category.

 What browsers does Django Packages support?